marun/fedora/README.md

 The variable `HEADLESS` can be set to run Packer in headless mode.
 Set `HEADLESS := true`, the default is false.

+The variable `OPEN_VM_TOOLS` can be set to 'true' to install open-vm-tools instead of building vmware guest additions.
+The default is `false`.

 The variable `PACKER` can be used to set the path to the packer binary.
 The default is `packer`.